foreverphoenix/the-phoenix-flavour/content/skyrim-se/tpf-addons/sr-kaio-seasoning.md

     - At the new window, select `The Phoenix Flavour` profile and click `Copy` and name it `The Phoenix Flavour - Sr. Kaio Seasoning`, and then click `Close`.
     - Back at MO2 main window, click on the dropdown menu again, and select the newly created profile.

-  **WARNING: LEAVE THE ORIGINAL `The Phoenix Flavour` PROFILE UNTOUCHED!**
+  >**WARNING: LEAVE THE ORIGINAL `The Phoenix Flavour` PROFILE UNTOUCHED!**

   The instructions here are meant to keep the original profile intact and I'm not responsible if you mess up your original TPF installation.

 ## 5 - Mod List

   ### 5.1 - Disable Mods
   Firstly, we're going to **disable** some mods that came with TPF.
-Don't delete them, because it'd break the original TPF profile, just disable them by click the checkbox on their names, and making sure they don't have a checkmark anymore.
+Don't delete them, because it'd break the original TPF profile, just disable them by clicking the checkbox at the left side of their names, and making sure they don't have a checkmark anymore.

----

   ### INTERFACE
   - [ ] **Quick Loot RE**